Quantum hall transformer in a quantum point contact over the full range of transmission: Numerical model ac conductance

 \section{Numerical model ac conductance}

-The above result in the dc limit ($\omega\rightarrow 0$) is fine-tuned to $g=0$, since a finite strength of impurity $g>0$ is expected to be a relevant perturbation~\cite{kane1992transmission} and requires a numerical treatment.
+A nonperturbative treatment of the finite-width impurity requires numerical treatment.
 For this purpose, we approximate the model in Eq.~\ref{eq:ham} as an interacting fermion lattice model with next-nearest neighbor interactions~\cite{giamarchi2003quantum}, described by a Hamiltonian

 where the spatially dependent parameters correspond to $K=1$ and $K=1/3$ Luttinger liquids with a short, smooth interface.
 For the $K=1$ side we use $t_n = 0.308$, $\mu_n = 0.360$, $U=0$ and $U'_n=0$ while for the $K=1/3$ side we use $t_n = 0.122$, $\mu_n = 0.293$, $U=0.293$ and $U'_n=0.439$.
-This choice keeps the velocity and background magnetization approximately constant.
+These parameters were determined by the variational uniform matrix product state (VUMPS) algorithm~\cite{vumps} and keep the velocity and background magnetization approximately constant.
 The interface between the two sides consists of a smooth 3-site transition in each of the parameters and a single-site barrier $u$.
 Such a model can be transformed to a spin-1/2 XXZ model via a Jordan-Wigner mapping.

 We can probe the ac conductance of this junction using a Gaussian chiral wavepacket, generated by a local quench in the chemical potential $\mu_n$ and a gauge field $a_n$ such that $t_n \mapsto t_n e^{ia_n}$~\cite{ganahl2012observation}.
 We use the density matrix renormalization group~\cite{white1992,white1993} to solve for the ground state of this quenched Hamiltonian and then use the time-evolving block decimation algorithm~\cite{vidal2003,vidal2004} to evolve the packet in real time with a fourth-order Trotter decomposition~\cite{barthel2020}.
 The propagation of these packets is nearly dissipationless, since the packet is perturbatively small ($\rho \lesssim 10^{-3}$), and the transport process is clear from the the packet transmission, as shown in Fig.~\ref{fig:trajectory}.
 Comparing the initial and transmitted packet in the frequency domain gives the ac conductance, plotted in Fig.~\ref{fig:ac_conductance}.
 Note that due to the discrete geometry and the finite bandwidth of the Gaussian wavepacket, there is a trade-off between frequency range and resolution, and therefore two different packet widths are used.
-Numerical details can be found in the Supplementary Material (SM).
+Numerical details can be found in the SM.